bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ### Get a product with the `products` field

-You can also query a product by using the `products` field and specifying a product identifier, for example, the product `entityID`:
+You can  query a product by using the `products` field and specifying a product identifier, for example, the product `entityID`:

 ```graphql title="Get a product with the products field" lineNumbers
 query {